• Skip to primary navigation

 And you will feel good knowing you gave them a healthy snack.
 So, it's a win-win, and everyone is happy!

 As with everything else, Amish homes will vary greatly in most things like this, the same as the rest of the world.
-I'm sure that in some Amish homes the kids will probably get to eat more snacks, and maybe even more store-bought processed foods.
+I'm sure that in some Amish homes, the kids probably get to eat more snacks, and maybe even more store-bought processed foods.

 But, in our home, we did not get a lot of store-bought snacks.
 It was quite a treat if we got to eat chips, granola bars, or any other fancy snacks that some kids eat every day.

 We were allowed to have a little snack when we came home from school.
 I know we had pretzels sometimes.
-But usually, our snack would be something like a dish of canned fruit, a homemade cookie, or bread.
+But usually, our snack would be something like a dish of canned fruit, a cookie, a slice of homemade bread, or maybe homemade granola bars.

 homemade Amish protein balls

-These protein balls are a quick, no-bake, and easy to make energy booster.
-They are gluten-free and so delicious!
+These gluten-free protein balls are a quick, no-bake, and easy-to-make energy booster.
+They are full of protein and fiber, and so delicious!
+Made with wholesome ingredients, these protein balls provide sustained energy and satisfy your sweet cravings without guilt.

 Print Recipe Pin Recipe